MortenLohne/tiltak/README.md

 cargo run --release
 ```

+Either command will automatically fetch and build dependencies.

+A standalone binary will also be written to `taik/target/release`.

 # Tests

 Use `cargo test` to run tests, `cargo test --release` to run without debugging checks (recommended).